 Inflation Rate in Fiji averaged 3.28 percent from 2003 until 2021, reaching an all time high of 10.50 percent in April of 2010 and a record low of -3.50 percent in June of 2020.
 This page provides - Fiji Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Fiji Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Inflation Rate in Fiji is expected to be 4.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Fiji to stand at 3.60 in 12 months time.
-In the long-term, the Fiji Inflation Rate is projected to trend around 3.00 percent in 2020, according to our econometric models.
+Inflation Rate in Fiji is expected to be 4.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Fiji Inflation Rate is projected to trend around 2.30 percent in 2023, according to our econometric models.